Last Updated on 01/09/2023

 Once you’ve gotten the stack sorted, you can work on the to-do pile which is anything you need to take action on.
 Paperwork in the file/scan pile can be archived, saved to your Evernote or scanned into a digital filing system.
 Finally, the stack of stuff for the shredder can be put aside for after the heat wave.
 You don’t want to be standing over a hot device in the heat, or have to sweep up all those bits of shredded paper—better to save the shredding task for when things have cooled down again.

 Run Errands at the Shopping Mall

-This is a no-brainer during extreme heat: if you have any home-related purchases that’ve been on your radar for a while, now’s the perfect time to hit the shopping centre!
+This is a no-brainer during extreme heat and one of the more enjoyable things you can do for organising during heat waves.
+If you have any home-related purchases that’ve been on your radar for a while, now’s the perfect time to hit the shopping centre!

 Malls are a fantastic place to cool off for a few hours because they’re typically air-conditioned and shield you from direct sunlight.
 Go pick out those new linens you’ve been thinking of, pop into the craft store for that tube of glue you’ve been needing to repair the broken figurine, or return that top you’ve been meaning to take back.
 Don’t forget to treat yourself to a cold smoothie or ice cream while you’re at it.
 Gotta love malls in the heat!

 Reading tip: Malcolm Gladwell: Political Heat.
 The great Chicago heat wave, and other unnatural disasters.
 In: The New Yorker, 12 August 2002.
 In July 1995, 739 Chicagoans died from the heat when temperatures climbed to 40° over the course of five days.
 By comparison, we're now seeing temperatures of 50° in some places in India and the Pacific Northwest...